awsdocs/aws-doc-sdk-examples/python/example_code/dynamodb/README.md

 ### Query a table using PartiQL

-These two scenarios show you how to run PartiQL statements, either one at a time or in batches, to query a DynamoDB table of movie data.
+These two scenarios show you how to run PartiQL statements to query a DynamoDB table of movie data.
+You can do this one at a time or in batches.
 Both scenarios add, get, update, and delete movies in the table.

 To start a scenario, navigate to the `partiql` folder and run one of the following at a command prompt: